aredn/documentation/arednHow-toGuides/lqm.rst

 *Contributor: Tim Wilkerson KN6PLV*

-AREDN |trade| mesh networks often lack the bandwidth you might expect.
+AREDN® mesh networks often lack the bandwidth you might expect.
 Here we look at what may be happening, a proposal to fix it, and results from these fixes.

 Introduction
 ------------